 Thanks for reading and have a delicious time stuffing your face with pintxos in San Sebastian!

 These are some of the things we brought with us to San Sebastian.
 Take a look inside our backpack for a complete list of our gear.
-(NOTE: The following links are Amazon affiliate links.)
+(NOTE: The following links are Amazon and other affiliate links.)

 Some of the links in this San Sebastian travel guide are affiliate links, meaning we’ll earn a small commission if we make a sale at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!